christiansmith/ngDropbox/README.md

 ## Authorization

 After you create an app in the [Dropbox App Console](https://www.dropbox.com/developers/apps), add an OAuth Redirect URI pointing to `https://<HOST>/components/ngDropbox/callback.html`.
-Then inform your Angular app of the App key:
+Then inform your Angular app of the App key and Redirect URI:

-    angular.module('myApp').value('DropboxClientId', <APP_KEY>);
+    angular.module('myApp')
+      .value('DropboxClientId', <APP_KEY>)
+      .value('DropboxRedirectUri', <REDIRECT_URI>)

 ## Development